 Property Data type Description Net integer The net code of the copper object.
 Note that net codes should not be relied upon to remain constant: if you need to refer to a specific net in a rule, use NetName instead.
 Net can be used to compare the nets of two objects with better performance, for example A.Net == B.Net is faster than A.NetName == B.NetName.
+NetClass string The list of all net classes for the copper object.
+This is a priority ordered, comma delimited list where a net has multiple net classes assigned.
+Note that this list may include the Default net class, even if other net classes have been explicitly assigned to the net, because the Default net class provides fallback properties and design rules for any properties not defined by explicit net classes.
+See the net class documentation for more details.
+To check if a copper object is a member of a particular net class, regardless of any other net classes it may be a part of, use hasNetclass(<netclass>).</netclass>

-NetClass string The name of the netclass for the copper object.
-Note: netclasses must be declared in the Board Setup dialog before they can be used in DRC rules.
-NetName string The name of the net for the copper object.
-Curve_Points integer Number of curve points on curved teardrops connected to the object.
+Property Data type Description NetName string The name of the net for the copper object.
+Note that Net can be used instead in some situations for better performance; see the notes under Net .
+Curved_Edges boolean True if curved edges are enabled for teardrops connected to the object.
 Enable_Teardrops boolean True if teardrops are enabled for the object.
 Prefer_Zone_Connections boolean True if the "Prefer zone connections" property is set for the object.
 Allow_Teardrops_To_Span_Two_Tracks boolean True if the "Allow teardrops to span two tracks" property is set for the object.
 Best_Length_Ratio double Best ratio of teardrop length to object size for teardrops connected to the object.
 Best_Width_Ratio double Best ratio of teardrop width to object size for teardrops connected to the object.
 Max_Length dimension Maximum length dimension for teardrops connected to the object.
 Max_Width dimension Maximum width dimension for teardrops connected to the object.
 Max_Width_Ratio double Maximum allowable ratio of object size to track width for teardrops connected to the object.